pjanicked/ContactViewAPI/README.md

 The API provides endpoints for CRUD of Contacts, Notes, Projects related to them, Tasks related to that project

-Design File for the App - https://www.fluidui.com/editor/live/preview/cF9TRE1jbmJEblZXZEtMeUlsOVRkeGYyb0FjNjJkQVUwZw==

 Technologies & Tools Used - .Net Core 3.1, Ef Core 3.1, Identity, AutoMapper, MailKit, Github Actions, Heroku

+Frontend for the app is at https://github.com/pjanicked/ContactView